zq99/letter_frequency_in_common_words/README.md

 In the book The Fountainhead by Ayn Rand, there is mention of "a youth who had written a thousand-page novel without a single letter o".

-So I wanted to find out how many words there are available to use without the letter 'o', and also the how this number compared with other letters.
+So I wanted to find out how many words there are available to use without the letter 'o', and also how this number compares with other letters.